HannahMontana-ALE/HannahMontana-ALE/README.md

 Finally, the world may be graced again by Hannah Montana Linux, but this time forever!
 Using Arch Linux's rolling release model, Hannah Montana Linux will achieve it's final form!

 ## Offical long name: Hannah Montana Arch(btw) GNU/Linux Edition

+Using advanced modern technology (making PKGBUILDS from .deb packages), the beauty of KDE 4.2.2 can grace modern day Arch Linux!
+Compiling from source was basically impossible